 In addition, it was Chicago’s first World Series championship since 1908.

 The inaugural World Series was contested in 1903, and the winners of the American League and National League met in a best-of-nine series, which was then the standard format.
 The Boston Americans (who would subsequently become the Red Sox) won the World Series that year.
 Two years later, the World Series was reduced to a best-of-seven matchup between the American and Japanese teams.
 When the American League and National League were separated into separate divisions in 1969, the American League Championship Series (ALCS) and National League Championship Series (NLCS) were founded, with four clubs making the playoffs.

 Before the 2012 season, the playoffs were expanded to include a fifth club from each conference.

 Baseball Commissioner Rob Manfred stated in 2018 that he is considering expanding the league to 32 clubs, 16 in each league, which would allow each league to have four divisions.
 The elimination of the wild card and winner-take-all one-game playoff rounds might result as a result of this alignment.

 MLB playoffs: 2022 MLB postseason predictions, schedule and format

 Troy Taormina is a sports reporter for USA TODAY Sports.
 The Major League Baseball playoffs in 2021 have concluded, and the Atlanta Braves have been crowned World Series winners.
 Teams are already planning for the MLB playoffs in 2022, now that the Fall Classic has been chosen.
 Let’s take a look at the program for 2022 and some early forecasts.
-Due to the collective bargaining agreement expiring this offseason, the 2022 season and postseason structure might look significantly different.
-Major League Baseball enlarged their playoff field in the COVID abbreviated 2020 season but the playoffs returned to the usual 10-team format in 2021.
+Due to the expiration of the collective bargaining agreement this offseason, the 2022 season and postseason structure might be drastically different than they are now.

 MLB playoff predictions 2022: National League